-The seventh annual Shale Network workshop is scheduled for May 17 and 18 on the the Penn State, University Park campus and the nearby Atherton Hotel in State College.
+The seventh annual Shale Network workshop is scheduled for May 17 and 18 at the Penn State, University Park campus and the nearby Atherton Hotel in State College.

-The workshop facilitates a conversation about water quality in the Marcellus Shale natural gas play between academics and representatives from government agencies, gas and environmental industries, citizen science groups and more.
+The workshop facilitates a conversation about water quality and other environmental issues in the Marcellus Shale natural gas play between academics and representatives from government agencies, gas and environmental industries, citizen science groups and more.

 Date(s): May 17 and 18, 2018